 A Little More on What is a Research Analyst

-In finance or accounting industry, in security and investment market, the role of a research analyst is essential.
-This analyst conducts research, carries out investigation, launches an inquiry into facts in order to make a report or collation of data that will be useful for financial institutions and clients.
+This research analyst conducts research, carries out investigation, launches an inquiry into facts in order to make a report or collation of data that will be useful for financial institutions and clients.

 Through the report an analysts presents, recommendations are made to companies or individual investors on the nature of securities or investments which will help them determine whether to buy, sell or hold a position in the market.